AnanyaNegi/VIZEN-Voice-to-Docs/README.md

 git clone [URL]
 ```

-- Now run "npm install to install all the node packages.
+- Now run `npm install` to install all the node packages.

 ```sh
 npm install
 ```

-- And then run "npm start to start the web-UI in development mode.
-Open ***http://localhost:3000*** to view it in the browser.
+- And then run `npm start` to start the web-UI in development mode.

 ```sh
 npm start
 ```
+- Open ***http://localhost:3000*** to view it in the browser.

 ## Languages and Frameworks used: